Forza Italia (1994): Factions

-Christian democrats and liberal-centrists were undoubtedly the strongest factions within the party, but all four were mainstream for a special issue: for example liberals and liberal-centrists were highly influential over economic policy, Christian democrats led the party over ethical issues (although there was a substantial minority promoting a more progressive outlook), while social democrats had their say in defining the party's policy over labour market reform and, moreover, it is thanks to this group (and to those around Tremonti, he himself a former Socialist) that constitutional reform was at the top of Forza Italia's political agenda.
-It is difficult to say to what faction Berlusconi was closer, what is sure is that his political record was a synthesis of all the political tendencies within the party.
+Christian democrats and liberal-centrists were the strongest factions within the party; however, all four were mainstream for a special issue.
+For example, liberals and liberal-centrists were highly influential over economic policy, Christian democrats led the party over ethical issues (although there was a substantial minority promoting a more progressive outlook), and social democrats had their say in defining the party's policy over labour market reform.
+Moreover, it was thanks to social democrats and to those around Tremonti that constitutional reform was at the top of Forza Italia's political agenda.
+While Berlusconi was not part of any particular wing, his political record was a synthesis of all the political tendencies within the party.